-White berries may not be as flashy as their red or purple cousins, but their quiet beauty holds a unique charm.
-Against deep green foliage, clusters of pale, pearl-like fruits can make a garden or wild hedge look as if it’s dusted with snow — even in the heat of summer or the chill of autumn.
+White berries may not be as bold as their red or purple counterparts, but they have a beauty of their own.
+For instance, a bigger percentage have pale, pearl-like clusters that stand out against their deep green leaves.
+This soft contrast can make your garden or hedge look unique — almost as if it’s lightly dusted with snow — even in the heat of summer or the cool days of autumn.
 Beyond their ornamental appeal, these berries often serve as an essential food source for birds and wildlife during the lean months of late summer, fall, and winter.

 But there’s a catch: while some white berries are perfectly edible and even delicious, many are toxic to humans and should be admired rather than tasted.
 Knowing the difference is essential for foragers, gardeners, and anyone with curious children or pets.